valiantkevin/singsangsung/README.md

 .* Settings - The plan is user can choose how many room there are, of which class, and adjust price.
 * SplitContainer1 - The left container contains n btRoom from 1 to n.
 When btRoomi is clicked, the right container shows the room information.
 * btRoomi - Button color shows room information :
-.* Green if the room is occupied and has more than 15 minutes left .* Yellow if the room is occupied and has less than 15 minutes left .* Red if the room has no time left and the customer(s) has yet to pay .* Some other colors for unoccupied room, yet to be cleaned room, and unusable room.
+.* Green if the room is occupied and has more than 15 minutes left.
+.* Yellow if the room is occupied and has less than 15 minutes left.
+.* Red if the room has no time left and the customer(s) has yet to pay.
+.* Some other colors for unoccupied room, yet to be cleaned room, and unusable room.
+* pnRoomInfo
+.* lbRoomNumber
+.* lbRoomClass
+.* lbRoomPrice
+.* lbRoomCapacity
+* lbTimeLeft
-* lbRoomNumber
+* pnRoomOrder
+.* lbCustomerName
+.* tbCustomerName
+.* lbAddTime
+.* cbAddTime
+.* btOrderRoom
-* lbRoomClass
+* pnFnB
+.* cbPortion
+.* tbFnBCode
+* btPayment : Open payment confirmation form.